adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #hardware "Tea time": A thermometer-based device that could be put on a tea cup, and would ring when the tea is at optimal consumption temperature. (in order to not forget drinking the tea)
+- <span class="hashtag">#hardware</span> "Tea time": A thermometer-based device that could be put on a tea cup, and would ring when the tea is at optimal consumption temperature. (in order to not forget drinking the tea)
   <span id="937355371" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"